-Under a social insurance program, society as a whole insures its members against various risks they all face, and members pay for that insurance through contributions to the system.
-Social Security is a social insurance program through which society pools some of the responsibility for a variety of risks that workers face.
-Such risks include individually based risks, such as how long individuals will be able to work, whether they will become disabled, how long they will live, whether they will be survived by a spouse or other dependents, how much they will earn and save over their lifetimes, and how much they will earn on retirement savings.
+8. What is social insurance program, society as a whole insures its members against various risks they all face, and members pay for that insurance?
+Under a social contributions to the system.
+Social Security is a social insurance program through which society pools some of the responsible for a variety of risks that workers face.
+Such risks include individually based risks, such as how long individuals will be able to work, whether they will become disabled, how long they will live, whether they will be survived by a spouse or other dependents, how much they will earn an save over their lifetimes, and how much they will earn on retirement savings.
 Workers also face some collective risks, such as the performance of the economy and the extent of inflation.
-Other types of retirement income embody different ways of assigning responsibility for these risks.
-For example, employers sponsoring defined benefit pension plans bear the risk of investing a plan's assets and ensuring that contributions are adequate to fund promised benefits.
+Other types of retirement income embody different ways of assigning responsibility fo these risks.
+For example, employers sponsoring defined benefit pensic plans bear the risk of investing a plan's assets and ensuring that contributions are adequate to fund promised benefits.
 In contrast, individuals saving for retirement through defined contribution plans bear that investment risk.